Highest Paying Jobs in Nigeria

-The activities and roles of Trade Unions goes a long way in determining the status of the wages they get paid.
 Wages are likely to be higher in occupations where workers have strong bargaining power relative to employers.
-This is more likely to be the case if most of the workers are members of a trade union or professional organization which can bargain collectively on their behalf.
+This is more likely to be the case if most of the workers are members of a trade union or professional organisation which can bargain collectively on their behalf.

-Most doctors and lawyers, for instance, belong to their professional organization which represents their interests.
+Most doctors and lawyers, for instance, belong to their professional organisation which represents their interests.
 This bargaining position is strengthened by the knowledge that they would be difficult to replace with other workers and any industrial action taken by them would have serious consequences.
-In contrast, most cleaners and waiters do not belong to a workers’ organization.
+In contrast, most cleaners and waiters do not belong to a workers’ organisation.

-Their bargaining strength is further reduced by the fact that they are usually widely dispersed and hence are not organized as a strong union.
+Their bargaining strength is further reduced by the fact that they are usually widely dispersed and hence are not organised as a strong union.
 Also, they can be replaced by other workers relatively easily.
-Public sector workers in many countries, including the UK and India, are more likely to belong to a trade union or professional organization than private sector workers.
+Public sector workers in many countries, including the UK and India, are more likely to belong to a trade union or professional organisation than private sector workers.

 - Period of training: some workers spend more years to acquire their training and improve in skills than others and therefore they are rewarded more than their counterparts.
 For instance, medical doctors and engineers spend more years in their training than typist and clerks.

 - The amount spent in the course of training: those who spend more amount in the course of their training and are rewarded more in line with what they spent during training.